MicrosoftDocs/dataexplorer-docs/data-explorer/migrate-cluster-to-multiple-availability-zone.md

 ### [C\#](#tab/csharp)

-1. If you don't have the Azure.Identity and Azure.ResourceManager.Kusto libraries installed, use the following commaands to install them:
+1. If you don't have the Azure.Identity and Azure.ResourceManager.Kusto libraries installed, use the following commands to install them:

     ```powershell
     dotnet add package Azure.Identity